Poland–Slovakia relations

 Polish–Slovak relations are foreign relations between Poland and Slovakia.
 Both nations are members of the European Union and NATO.
 Both joined the EU simultaneously on 1 May 2004.
 Both countries form together with the Czech Republic and Hungary the Visegrád Group, which is an important regional group in Central Europe.
+Both have West Slavic languages as majority languages.

-Both countries share 539 km of common borders.
+The countries share a 539 km long common border.